UP | HOME

 There are many diverse ways to understand and use digital technology.
 If we are to improve our mental, physical and social health we must offer our children alternatives.

-Under these conditions, instead of technology being a neutral utility it has become political battle-ground and socially toxic.
+Under these conditions, instead of technology being a neutral utility it has become a political battle-ground and socially toxic.

-There are four broad areas in which tech affects our immediate interpersonal life;
+For kids, there are four broad areas in which tech affects our immediate interpersonal life;

 • the parental bond